tibs/why-I-quite-like-Ruby/ruby-slide-notes.rst

 Synonyms and extra methods
 --------------------------
 Ruby is much more likely to add synonyms for things - much less interested in "only one way".
-Instead, wants to give the predictable way (and thus easier to write).
+Instead, it wants to increase the chance of the programmer being able to guess/remember what will work.
 For instance:

 .. code:: ruby